Bosonization in $R$-paraparticle Luttinger models: Introduction

-In this paper, we study a generalized version of the Luttinger model where we extend the conventional fermionic operators to $R$-paraparticle operators.
-This approach of extending the operators to $R$-paraparticle operators has recently been explored in the context of para-SYK models \cite{li_2025_1, li_2025_2}.
-We show that bosonization also occurs for $R$-paraparticles with fermi-like average occupation numbers \cite{Stoilova_2020}, which we call \lq\lq$R$-parafermions\rq\rq\ in analogy to Green's paraparticles \cite{Green_1953, Greenberg_1965}.
+In this paper, we study a generalized version of the LM where we extend conventional fermionic operators to $R$-paraparticle operators.
+We show that bosonization also occurs for $R$ paraparticles with a Fermi-like average occupation number, which we call \textit{$R$ parafermions} in analogy to Green's paraparticles \cite{Green_1953, Greenberg_1965, Stoilova_2020}.
 This presents a method in which interacting $R$-paraparticle systems can be probed using standard methods of solving bosonic systems \cite{Mahan_2000}.
-Before proceeding to the remainder of the study, we first clarify that the term \lq\lq parafermion\rq\rq\ should not be confused with generalizations of Majorana fermions \cite{Fendley_2012, Fendley_2014, Alicea_2016}, which unfortunately share the same terminology in condensed matter literature.
-For instance, the work in \cite{Schmidt_2020} also addresses the bosonization of parafermions; however, the parafermions considered there are those related to Majorana fermions and are not the $R$-parafermions considered in this work.
+However, before we proceed to the remainder of the study, we first clarify that the term \lq\lq parafermion\rq\rq\ should not be confused with generalizations of Majorana fermions \cite{Fendley_2012, Fendley_2014, Alicea_2016}, which unfortunately share the same terminology in condensed matter literature.
+More importantly, while the work in \cite{Schmidt_2020} also addresses bosonization of parafermions, our work is completely unrelated to the latter.